MARTIMM/gnome-gtk3/docs/content-docs/tutorial/Groundwork/inheriting.md

 ## Inheriting

 Putting things in a class is the subject then.
 How on earth can we have the behavior of the label without coding it all again?
 Well, inheriting the label class is the key to the solution!
 So, how do we make a class like that?
-In Raku, we use the `is` trait in the class declaration to get the beavior of a parent class.
+In Raku, we use the `is` trait in the class declaration to get the behavior of a parent class.

 But we must do a bit more to let the parent class process the arguments and generate a native object but not the parent of the parent.
 In case of a **Gnome::Gtk3::AboutDialog** class we want AboutDialog to process the arguments but not **Gnome::Gtk3::Dialog**, **Gnome::Gtk3::Container** or **Gnome::Gtk3::Widget** which are parent classes to AboutDialog.